Sampsonyu/Data_Warehouse_with_Amazon_Redshift/README.md

 ## Datasets

-Data is available in two separate folders in s3 under log_data and song_data folders.

-### Source File Information:
-There are 2 different types of Data (Event Files and Song Files) that is available for the Sparkify music streaming application amd they are stored as JSON files.
+There are 2 different types of Data (Event Files and Song Files) that are available in two separate folders in Amazon s3 for the Sparkify music streaming application.
+They are stored as JSON files.
 Following are the paths for the files:

 **Song Data**
 s3://udacity-dend/song_data